Token Vending Machine: Secure Workload Identity for the Modern Cloud

 Here's a breakdown of the typical steps involved:

-- Authentication: The workload proves its identity to the TVM, often using methods like mutual TLS or signed JWTs.
+- Authentication: The workload proves its identity to the TVM, often using methods like mutual tls or signed jwt's.

 - Authorization: The TVM checks if the workload is authorized to access the requested resources.